Loading...

 Investing in vertical farming

-As opposed to traditional farming which relies on the availability of land with the right resources, vertical farming can be done anywhere.
+As opposed to traditional farming, which relies on the availability of land with the right resources, vertical farming can be done anywhere.
 It maximizes the use of space by growing more food on the same surface area.

 You can compare it with traditional greenhouses, but vertical farming goes a step ahead in utilizing space and resources more efficiently.
 While it has many advantages, the initial costs of setting up such a structure can be quite high.

 Many vertical farming companies doing it on a large scale require seed money to set up the so-called vertical farm.
-However, the long-term output and revenue have the potential to more than makeup for this initial investment.
+However, the long-term output and revenue have the potential to more than make up for this initial investment.

 Why Invest in Vertical Farming?

-While vertical farming isn’t exactly a new concept, it has only recently become popular.
+While vertical farming isn’t a new concept, it has only recently become popular.
 It’s often associated with indoor farming or urban farming.

 Vertical Farm